aledipa/Free-GPT4-WEB-API/README.md

 ## Configuration

 The server can be configured by editing the `FreeGPT4_Server.py` file.
 You can change the server's port, host, and other settings.
 Please do _not_ edit the `settings.json` file manually, use the GUI or the corresponding parameters.
 The only cookie needed for the Bing model is _"_U"_.

-## Main Libraries

-FreeGPT4-WEB-API uses the Flask and GPT4Free libraries.
-Flask is a micro web framework for Python that allows you to easily create web applications.
-GPT4Free is a library that provides an interface to the Bing's GPT-4, credits to [@xtekky's GPT4Free](https://github.com/xtekky/gpt4free).

 ## Star History